 - Once the Christmas pudding is almost completely cool, add to the bowl with the other ingredients breaking it up as you go.

-- Combine the ingredients well then take small amounts of the mixture and roll into bonbon sized balls.
+- Combine the ingredients well then take small amounts of the mixture and roll into truffle sized balls.
 Place on the tray as you work.

 - Melt the chocolate in a bowl over a pan of gently simmering water making sure the bowl doesn’t touch the water.

-- Once you’ve got all the bonbons coated put the tray back in the fridge until the chocolate is set.
+- Once you’ve got all the truffles coated put the tray in the fridge until the chocolate is set.
 This takes around 30 minutes.

-- Lick out the bowl whilst you’re waiting to package up the bonbons/tuck in (delete as appropriate)!
+- Lick out the bowl whilst you’re waiting to package up the truffles/tuck in (delete as appropriate)!